-The report of the Audit Committee is set out on pages 34 and 35.
+The Audit Committee Report is set out on pages 35 and 36.

 Internal Controls and Risk Management

 The Directors acknowledge their responsibility for the Company's risk management and internal control systems and for reviewing their effectiveness.
 The systems are designed to manage rather than eliminate the risk of failure to achieve business objectives and can only provide reasonable but not absolute assurance against material misstatement or loss.